wyim-pgl/transgenic/notes/README.md

 3. How many transcripts per-gene are perfectly correct (CDS/UTR level)
 4. How many total transcripts are perfectly correct?
 (CDS level, UTR level)

+After combining the segmentation model with the generative model, I learned that U-Nets like to work on a fixed input size.
+At smaller sizes than the 12,288 sequences it was trained on (like 500-1500), the U-Net perfromed very poorly.
+I need to amend that dataset so that I am always encoding the size that the U-net requires and then use the attention mask to pair that down to the genic region for generation.
+Steps to implement:
+1. Re-finetune the AgroSegmentNT model for 6144 size sequences
+2. Prepare a new dataset which includes sequences regions divisible by 6144 (include info on the genic portion)
+3. Continue training the generative part to remove the reliance on PEFT and to make sure the attention masking works
+4. Benchmark the new SegmentNT model
+5. Benchmark the new generative model
+6. Amend manual curation algorithm to use probabilities from SegmentNT